 This is false.
-As well as this myth, there are many others with in the world of medicine.
-In this post Dr. David Hepburn and Dr. Sealey tell you some of the most common myths.
+As well as this myth, there are many others in the world of medicine.
+In this post, Dr. David Hepburn and Dr. Sealey tell you some of the most common myths.

 The first, as we said at the beginning, is that Dr. David Hepburn points out is false.
 In his own words “reading in dim light can damage your vision well that’s not true.
 Reading in dim light can not damage your vision it can cause you a bit of eye strain but will do nothing to your vision.

 Other medicine myth is regarding colds and the climate, Dr. Sealey explains, it is very common to think that there is some relationship between climate and colds but this is completely false.
 Quoting Dr. Sealey “another myth we he are specially in the winter months in the West Coast is cold wet weather causes colds and flus well of course that’s not true despite what mum told us we want to stay out of the damp chilly stuff but it doesn’t cause colds.
 Colds are due to respiratory infections from about 200 different viruses”

 Following the same problem Dr. David Hepburn enlists a third myth that is very common which is you need antibiotics for colds.
 Of course this is not true.
 Dr. David Hepburn states “We still have people coming in to the office do not come into our office ifyou have a cold there is no reason to do that.
 You don’t need to see adoctor and you don’t need an advisor for colds”